cockroachdb/bincheck/README.md

 ## Testing a new release

-Update the version in [VERSION] appropriately, commit, and push! macOS and Linux binaries are verified by TravisCI; Windows binaries are verified by AppVeyor.
+Update the version in [VERSION] appropriately, commit, and push!
+You can use the little pencil button to edit the file directly through the GitHub UI (no need to fork the repo).
+This commit will automatically kick off checks to verify the release. macOS and Linux binaries are verified by TravisCI; Windows binaries are verified by AppVeyor.
+If the checks complete successfully, you are done!

 ## The nitty-gritty